SAMtoBAM/stargraph/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; (usually can use: _'elementFinder/\*.elements.ann.feat'_) <br/>
 &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; (```stargraph``` input parameter ```-e | --elements```) <br/>

-Therefore ```starfish``` needs to be run first <br/>
+Therefore ```starfish``` needs to be run first (installed in stargraph environment) <br/>
-To do so you will need to create a starfish environment (clashes with the stargraph environment made it impossible to combine...) <br/>
-You can follow the starfish tutorials for installation and running; provided on the [github/wiki](https://github.com/egluckthaler/starfish) <br/>
+You can follow the starfish tutorials running; provided on the [github/wiki](https://github.com/egluckthaler/starfish) <br/>
+Or <br/>
 To simplify running ```starfish``` and ensure compatability etc: you can use the wrapper ```starfish_wrapper.sh``` provided by ```stargraph``` <br/>
-The wrapper runs the primary steps required with default parameters <br/>
+The wrapper runs the primary steps required with most default parameters <br/>
 In this case the input used will be the same list of paths to the PanSN-spec-like renamed assemblies as used for ```stargraph``` e.g. _assemblies_panSN.txt_

 	starfish_wrapper.sh -a assemblies_panSN.txt

 The final wrapper output includes a set of putative _Starships_.
-These need to be manually validated using the pair-viz output.
+These need to be manually validated with the pair-viz outputs. <br/>
+NEED TO DETAILS ON HOW TO SET ASIDE A MANUALLY VALIDATED SET

 # STEP 1-5 Running stargraph